danhawker/keycloak-toolbox/README.md

 Quick example of deploying Red Hat Build of Keycloak (RHBK) to OpenShift using the RHBK Operator, using kustomize manifests.
 A ephemeral and a persistent version is enclosed, with an additional manifest for a persistent PostgreSQL deployment for the latter.

+### 389ds

+In addition there is a series of kustomize manifests to deploy 389 Directory Server to Kubernetes/OpenShift.
+If you need a quick and easy LDAP server to be used as an external User datastore for Keycloak, 389ds is an excellent choice.
+Persistent and non-persistent overlays are available.